20 of the Best Brunch Spots in Raleigh, N.C.

 Big Ed's City Market Restaurant

 They don’t call it “Big” Ed’s for nothing!
-This City Market gem is beloved for its ginormous pancakes, loaded country breakfasts and some of the best biscuits you’ll ever have.
+This City Market gem is beloved for its ginormous hotcakes, loaded country breakfasts and some of the best biscuits you’ll find in a city full of great ones.
 On the weekends, you’ll find the joint just as crowded with guests as it is with its plethora of antique decorations covering the walls, floor and ceiling.
-But no matter how long the wait, it’s worth it.
+But no matter the wait, it’s worth it.

 Hours: Tuesday through Sunday, 8am-2pm